0x1D-1983/book-api-mcp-docker-compose-bundle/envoy-sidecar-cert-placeholder-issue.md

 Envoy logs show "starting main dispatch loop" — configuration loaded successfully

 The service mesh with mTLS is operational.
 Services can communicate through the Envoy sidecars with mutual TLS encryption.

-Note: The warnings about deprecated fields (match_subject_alt_names) are informational and won't affect functionality.
-They can be addressed in a future Envoy version update.